antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ![](_static/images/MolOncCRC/viewadddetails.png "Click TView to go to the Genome Browser")

+You arrived at the Genome browser.
 The Genome Browser allows you to "walk over the genome".

 Underneath the genome locations are annotated with the genes that are located at the specific location.
 Genes colored in red are read in reverse direction.

 ------